 Odds may be that a good lot of your high-quality leads are still green.
 Nevertheless, it’s important not to assume but to confirm through a well-structured research process that these contacts are, in fact, useful for your CRM data strategies.

-Here are four ground-based actions that could help you archive this mission in a subtle, practical, and effective way for all parties involved.
+Here are four ground-based actions that could help you achieve this mission in a practical and effective way for all parties involved.

 4 Strategies to Reduce Data Decay During the Great Resignation